chinh102/C1805G_Agular/README.md

-# this is Agular cOURSE C1805G class 2018
+# this is Agular COURSE C1805G class 2018
-##teacher information
--- Nguyen Duc Huy
-Email: nshuy.teacher@gmail.com
+-- by: Pham Van Chinh